About Glenn Lyvers

 Torpedoes Away by Nicholas D’angelo

 Lyvers currently judges the annual Rebecca Lard Award in poetry, offered by Poetry Quarterly.
-His own awards include: Best poet 2009 Midwest Literary Magazine, Winner 2011 Indiana University Annual Poetry Contest, 2009 Wolfson Award (2nd place) in short fiction.
-Glenn doesn’t list nominations, mentions etc.
+His own awards include: Wolfson Award, 2009 (2nd Place, fiction); Best Poet Award (2009), Midwest Literary Magazine; Indiana University Annual Poetry Contest, 2011 (1st Place, poetry); Amy L. Dengler Award, 2017 (1st Place, poetry); Basho Bash (Haiku) Award, 2017 (1st Place, poetry); Mary Winklebeck Award, 2017 (3rd Place, poetry).
+Glenn doesn’t list everything here, and certainly not nominations, mentions, etc.

 What Lyvers is Reading Now: Lotus Buffet by Rupert Fike, To a Vanished World by Lee Sharkey, Song by Brigit Kelly, No Heroics Please by Raymond Carver, Delights and Shadows by Ted Kooser